hobinjk/hobinjk.github.io/_posts/2024-09-11-bluetooth-rotary-phone.markdown

 ![the finished phone](/assets/images/rotary/09_full_assembly.jpg)

 > Note: There are fewer photos than I'd like of this project's more fiddly
-> steps so this turned out a bit difficult in the grand scheme of things.
+> steps so following along may be a bit difficult in the grand scheme of
+> things.

 # Components